-Figure 46 shows the path of electrical power through the UPS system when operating in Battery mode.
+Figure 36 shows the path of electrical power through the UPS system when operating in Battery mode.

 During a utility power failure, the rectifier no longer has an AC utility source from which to supply the DC output voltage required to support the inverter.
 The rectifier switchgear opens and the battery instantaneously supplies energy to the battery converter.
 The converter boosts the voltage so that the inverter can support the customer's load without interruption.
-The opening of the rectifier switchgear prevents system voltages from bleeding backwards through the static switch and rectifier snubber components to the utility source.
+If bypass is common with the rectifier input, the bypass switchgear also opens.
+The opening of the rectifier and bypass switchgear prevent system voltages from bleeding backwards through the static switch and rectifier snubber components to the utility source.

 If the input power fails to return or is not within the acceptance windows required for normal operation, the battery continues discharging until a DC voltage level is reached where the inverter output can no longer support the connected loads.
 When this event occurs, the UPS issues another set of audible and visual alarms indicating SHUTDOWN IMMINENT.
 Unless the rectifier has a valid AC input soon, the output can be supported for only two minutes before the output of the system shuts down.
-If the bypass source is available, the UPS transfers to bypass instead of shutting down.

-If at any time during the battery discharge the input power becomes available again, the rectifier switchgear closes and the rectifier begins to supply DC current to the converter and inverter.
+If at any time during the battery discharge the input power becomes available again, the rectifier and the bypass switchgear close and the rectifier begins to supply DC current to the converter and inverter.
 At this point, the unit returns to Normal mode.
 Depending on the total load and the duration of the battery discharge, battery current limit alarms may be seen for a short time due to the current required to recharge the battery.

-Figure 46.
+Figure 36.
 Path of Current Through the UPS in Battery Mode